Emenda/klocwork-license-usage-dashboard/README.md

 A Grafana-based dashboard for monitoring Klocwork license usage.
 Prometheus is used as the data provider.
 FlexLM Exporter periodically runs lmstat and sends data to Prometheus.

 ## Requirements
+- NOTE: The FLexLM Exporter currently builds only on Linux.
+Windows builds are a WIP.
+You will need to modify the Makefile to build in Windows.
 - Go - https://golang.org/
 - FlexLM Exporter (Emenda Fork) - https://github.com/Emenda/flexlm_exporter
 - Prometheus - https://prometheus.io/